Vox AC30 Super Twins - separate amplifier and speaker cabinets

 Cabinets are for the most part black (i.e. aside from custom colours), the covering being basketweave vinyl.
 One still finds pebble (dimpled) and smooth black vinyl though.
 Grille cloth is brown at first.
 Black comes in periodically later, beginning with serial numbers in the high 2700s.
 But the change from brown to black cloth took some time to work through, as did the change from copper to grey control panels.

-During the course of 1964, full swivel trolley were introduced for AC30 Super Twin Reverbs.
+Full swivel trolleys were introduced in late 1964 / early 1965, though generally (operative word) only for AC30 Super Twin Reverbs.
 The earliest have a rectangular "basket" on top, wider than the parallel bars, to support the amplifier.
 Survivals are extremely scarce.
 Later one finds "standard" trolleys with plain parallel bars.
 The "basket" was phased out due to cost.

 In late 1964, another solution was ventured - the amplifier (note the sloping sides) supported by small chrome brackets.
 But so far as one can tell, this never went into production: